elkhorn-heavy/walkthroughs/overthewire/bandit/level_06.md

 ### Using `find` to Run `file`

-Another tactic would have been to have the `find` command run `file` on everything that matches the given parameters.
+Another tactic is for the `find` command to run `file` on everything matching the parameters.
 The syntax is a little tricky but it looks like:

 ```
 bandit5@bandit:~$ find inhere -size 1033c ! -executable -exec file '{}' \;